 Jeremy Doogue was also a member of the Rules Committee for a number of years.
 Outside of practice, he was the chair of the Auckland Rugby Union Disciplinary Appeals Committee for some years.

 It is Jeremy’s objective to provide prompt and cost-effective dispute resolution services.
 When applied to arbitrations, this requires an early identification of what are genuinely the issues that need to be resolved and a winnowing out of non-essential/collateral aspects of the case.

 In mediation, the approach adopted is to carefully analyse the components of each party’s case to avoid their negotiation stance being based upon faulty understandings of the strength of their case.

 Jeremy Doogue is available for instruction throughout New Zealand.
 Cost of the time for any necessary travel is not charged.
-Where possible remote-conferencing technology is deployed in order to manage expense.Further details of the terms upon which solicitors are able to instruct Jeremy Doogue will be provided on enquiry.
+Where possible remote-conferencing is used in order to manage expense.Further details of the terms upon which solicitors are able to instruct Jeremy Doogue will be provided on enquiry.